BambooShi/BambooShi/README.md

 - 👋 Hi, I’m @BambooShi
-- 👀 I’m interested in web developing
+- 👀 I’m interested in web developing, and AI/ML
-- 🌱 I’m currently learning how to web develop
+- 🌱 I’m currently learning how to develop applications and incorporating AI/ML

 I am a new programmer that hope to improve alongside others like me!